frozenproof/diamondbackchat-test/Diamondback Chat.md

 ```

 # Day 2
-- Created modals folder and fixed the db connection .
+- Created Prompts folder and fixed the db connection .
-- What is a modal
+- What is a Prompt
 ```
-A modal (also called a modal window or lightbox) is a web page element that displays in front of and deactivates all other page content.
-To return to the main content, the user must engage with the modal by completing an action or by closing it
+A Prompt (also called a Prompt window or lightbox) is a web page element that displays in front of and deactivates all other page content.
+To return to the main content, the user must engage with the Prompt by completing an action or by closing it
 ```

 ## Zod